How to List Education on a CV (Resume): Guide and Examples

 GPA is not required - If you received a stellar GPA, you might want to include it, but otherwise, it is unnecessary.
 Once you have work experience to list, the education section should be made smaller, and you can remove the GPA altogether.

 Be truthful - Employers can check your transcript, and if you get to the interview stage, you will most likely ask you more about the information you've given.
 Getting caught in a lie will sink your chances.
+So include in your CV only relevant skills, study abroad programs if you took part in any, your work history (if you have) and some extracurricular activities.

 What to Include in Your Resume Education Section